ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 - Alice adds Cathy to the room
 - Alice removes Bob from the room

+Throughout this section, we will detail the individual operations through Alice's lense.
+All actions by Alice are taken through Alice's client and her server's proprietary API.
+While some parts of the individual messages originate from Alice's clients, the MIMI protocol is only concerned with the communication between Alice's server and Bob's server.
+So whenever Alice and Bob are referenced throughout this section, it is implied that both are communicating with their respective servers, which then communicate with one-another.

 † is a placeholder for a later discovery mechanism.

 †† there is no consensus in the design team about the full extent of